Steelhead farm proposal appealed to state Supreme Court

 The groups appealed Monday a Nov.
 6 decision by King County Superior Court Judge Johanna Bender that upheld a permit issued by the state Department of Fish & Wildlife to allow such farms in area waters.

-The permit includes Cooke’s farm near Hope Island in southwest Skagit County.
+The permit includes Cooke’s farm near Hope Island at the north of Skagit Bay.

 The environmental groups — Wild Fish Conservancy, Center for Biological Diversity, Center for Food Safety and Friends of the Earth — originally appealed the Fish & Wildlife permit in February.
 Bender heard arguments in September.